mlinton/XFM2UI/README.md

 ## Contributing
 Pull requests are always welcome and encouraged.
 I am not an experienced software developer and new to the Arduino platform so I'm learning through this project.

+### Collaboration
+There is a slack channel created for active discussion and development for the software.  https://join.slack.com/t/xfm2/shared_invite/zt-dmrs50h3-34WvYiWgPBWruNXSXLYgBg

 ### List of Priorities
 - Implementation of the UART bi-directional data communication between the XFM2UI and XMF2
 - Implementation of basic parameter changes